kkkooosss/React-app-for-multi-docker-elb-ecs-service/README.md

 - Number of tasks       : 1 (you can choose more, depend on EC2 type you choose)
 - others by default

-Say "Next step"
+- Say "Next step"
-Select our Application Load Balancer "elb-multi-docker"
+- Select our Application Load Balancer "elb-multi-docker"

   - Container name    : port 80:HTTP  Say "Add to load balancer"
   - Target group name : elb-tg

 - Say "Next step"
-You cand adjust "Set Auto Scaling policy" or keep it by default (NOT adjusted)
+- You cand adjust "Set Auto Scaling policy" or keep it by default (NOT adjusted)
-- Check the Review
+- Check the Review.

-__Note!
+ _Note!
 Please double check that you keep
 Minimum healthy percent : 100
 Maximum percent         : 200
 It will let us dropdown-zero update of our application_